EkaterinaShep/simple-crud-api/README.md

 7. Run a local server in production or development mode:

-   - Production mode
+   - Production mode:

      ```sh
      npm run start:prod
      ```

-   - Development mode
+   - Development mode:

      ```sh
      npm run start:dev
      ```

-8. Enter URL that you will see in the command shell in the URL field of Postman app, add the API path '/person', click send, get a response.
+8. Enter URL that you will see in the command shell in the URL field of Postman app, add the API path `/person`, click send, get a response.

 That's it!